Lotennanwana/Social-Media-Data-Exploration/README.md

 # Social-Media-Data-Exploration
 Working with social media data exported from Kaggle.
-Worked with SQL Alchemy to create a table and access the data from the data.
-Leveraged Pandas to explore and clean the data for analysis.
+Worked with SQL Alchemy to create a table and import the data from the social media csv table extracted from Kaggle.
+I leveraged Pandas to explore and clean the data for adequate analysis and visualization.